CyberPunkMetalHead/binance-trading-bot-new-coins/README.md

 11. Copy the chat id to `NOTIFICATION_OPTIONS -> TELEGRAM -> AUTH -> CHAT_ID`

-### Email:

 ## TODO List:
 - Swap to multi-threading?
-- Notification service (Discord/Telegram)
+- ~~Notification service (Discord/Telegram)~~
 - Additional tests
 - Additional Exchanges*

 ## I want to contribute:
 I would love contributors!
 Please send a pull request, and I will review it.

-\*If you plan to add support for additional exchanges, please review and follow the structure used for the FTX and Binance wrapper classes already implemented.
+*If you plan to add support for additional exchanges, please review and follow the structure used for the FTX and Binance wrapper classes already implemented.

 ## I found a bug/issue:
 Please include any applicable stack traces and logs.
 There are currently two log files: `errors.log` and `verbose_log.log`.
 Please also attach any relevant information from these files.

 ## Changelog:
+- 2021-09-24:
+  1. `Invalid Symbol` Binance error finally fixed!
+  2. Notifications for Discord and Telegram added
+- 2021-09-16:
-- 2021-09-16: New baseline - I've done a poor job tracking changes thus far.
+  1. New baseline - I've done a poor job tracking changes thus far.

+## Donate:
+Made a killing using this?
+[Buy me a coffee!](https://venmo.com/u/Cdalton713)